 Moving Might Be a Bad Idea

 Selling your home and relocating to a cheaper locale might seem like a smart financial move in retirement.
-“A lot of retirees immediately decide to move away and start over,” said Leon C. LaBrecque, CEO of LJPR Financial Advisors in Troy, Mich.
+“A lot of retirees immediately decide to move away and start over,” said Leon C. LaBrecque, chief growth officer at Sequoia Financial Group.
 But moving in retirement can backfire.

 LaBrecque said he has a retired client who has moved five times in 10 years.
 They kept relocating until they found their ideal spot.
 “It’s a waste of money and energy,” he said.